fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Exercises 11.20-22

-#### 11.20 Periodic healthchect
+#### 11.20 Periodic health check

 We are pretty confident now that our pipeline prevents bad code of being deployed.
 However there are many sources of errors.
-If our application would eg. depend on a database, if that would for some reason become unavailable, our application would most likely crash.
-That's why it would be good idea to set up <i>a periodic</i> health check that would regurarly do a request to our server.
-We quite often refer this kind of requests as a <i>ping</i>.
+If our application would eg. depend on a database that would for some reason become unavailable, our application would most likely crash.
+That's why it would be good idea to set up <i>a periodic health check</i> that would regurarly do a HTTP GET request to our server.
+We quite often refer this kind of request as a <i>ping</i>.

 It is possible to [schedule](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#scheduled-events) GitHub actions to happend regurarly.

-Use now action [url-health-check](https://github.com/marketplace/actions/url-health-check) or any other alternatively and schedule a periodic healt check to your deployed software.
-Try to simulate a situation where your application breaks down and ensure that the periodic health check detects the problem.
+Use now action [url-health-check](https://github.com/marketplace/actions/url-health-check) or any other alternatively and schedule a periodic health check ping to your deployed software.
+Try to simulate a situation where your application breaks down and ensure that the check detects the problem.
+Write this rule to an own file.

+**Note** that unfortunately it takes quite long until GitHub Actions starts to schedule actions.
+For me it took nearly one hour.
+So it might be a good idea to get the the check working firstly by triggering the workflow with git push and when the check is properly working, then switch to a scheduled trigger.

-**Note** that once you are get this working, it is best to drop the ping frequency since otherways your health check may consume [all your](https://devcenter.heroku.com/articles/free-dyno-hours) monthly free hours.
+**Note also** that once you are get this working, it is best to drop the ping frequency (to max once in 24 hours) or disable the rule altogether since otherways your health check may consume [all your](https://devcenter.heroku.com/articles/free-dyno-hours) monthly free hours.

 #### 11.21 Your own pipeline